bitwarden/passwordless-docs/src/guide/getting-started.md

 This section will explain the flow of this operation.
 Code is available in the examples section

-1. Client-side library calls the passwordless API with the username and initiates the WebAuthn process.
+1. Client-side library calls the passwordless API with the UserId or Alias and initiates the WebAuthn process.
     * If the sign-in is cryptographically successful, a token is returned from the passwordless api to the client side.
     * Client-side forwards the token your backend.
 2. Your backend calls the Passworldess api `/signin/verify` endpoint with the token.